rlunar/valkey-php/README.md

 <p align="center"> <a href="https://linuxfoundation.org"> <img src="https://www.linuxfoundation.org/hubfs/LF%20Logo%20White.svg" alt="Linux Foundation" width="200"/> </a> </p> ```

-This README provides a comprehensive overview of your project goals, highlighting the merger of phpredis and webdcg/redis under the Linux Foundation with BSD-3 licensing.
+This README provides a comprehensive overview of your project goals, highlighting the merger of PHPRredis and webdcg/redis under the Linux Foundation with BSD-3 licensing.
 It emphasizes the key features like 100% Valkey command coverage, high-level abstractions similar to Redisson, and the commitment to open source.
 The document includes installation instructions, quick start examples, migration paths, and acknowledges the original projects.

 -----